johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ![screenshot of uphold including details of an incoming payment of $1 or 93 pence](screenshot-uphold-incoming-tip.png)

-Just as Alex had been able to send me $1 on September 4th, I was able to send myself $1 on September 10th.
+Just as Alex had been able to send me $1 on September 4th, I was able to send myself $1 on September 10th!
 (Incidentally, the shift in amount from 83 pence to 93 pence between transactions is purely due to the changing value exchange rate between GBP and USD.
 At present the Pound is decreasing in value against the Dollar, so the amount of money I received in GBP when I tipped myself $1 worked out to be more than when Alex did.)

+## Conclusion

+In this post we have got to know the Web Monetization API, we've used it to monetize our own site and we've used it to tip ourselves.
+We've also seen how Coil works and how it can be used to tip other people's sites.
+I'm excited to see how this develops.
+It feels like a way to support people who are making things we care about on the web.

+Thanks so much to [Alex Lakatos](https://twitter.com/avolakatos) for telling me about this in the first place and for answering all my questions!